Estimated reading time: 3 minutes

 - Tell them as soon as possible how great they are

-- Show your appreciation with personalised gesture (the keyword is not the value or price, but the personal attention)
+- Show your appreciation with a personalised gesture (the keyword is not the value or price, but the personal attention)

 - Employee Recognition: Because rewards mean more when they come with thanks, Globoforce Limited, 2019 (https://whc.workhuman.com/PPC_ROI-of-Social-Recognition.html)